aws-samples/aws-appsync-calorie-tracker-workshop/2_LOAD_DATA/README.md

 ![VPCE](../images/image-VPCE.png)

-7. Under `Policy`, update the `Resource` parameter to allow access to the relevant bucket name.
-For example:
+7. Under `Policy`, select `custom`, copy and paste the following policy.
+Make sure you replace the YOUR_BUCKET_NAME_HERE with the S3 Bucket name from step 1.2.

 ```json
 {